Rock 'n' roll fantasy camp beds down in Las Vegas

-LOS ANGELES (Reuters) - After traveling the world and giving aspiring musicians a chance to jam with their favorite stars, the Rock ‘n’ Roll Fantasy Camp announced Thursday it was setting up a permanent home in Las Vegas.
+LOS ANGELES (Reuters) - After travelling the world and giving aspiring musicians a chance to jam with their favourite stars, the Rock ‘n’ Roll Fantasy Camp announced Thursday it was setting up a permanent home in Las Vegas.

 Starting in October, aspiring rockers who have dreamed of playing with their musical heroes can sign up for the camp’s courses at the MGM Grand hotel and casino.
 Upcoming camps will feature rock legends as Roger Daltrey, Jack Bruce, Alice Cooper, Dave Navarro, Sammy Hagar, Gene Simmons and Vince Neil.